-The programme will integrate with other local initiatives including Smart City and the Culture Mile.
-For example, the installation of new intelligent street lighting in the Square Mile will deliver both an efficiency benefit, and enhance feelings of safety for all.
+The programme will integrate with other initiatives, including Smart City and the Culture Mile.
+For example, the installation of new intelligent street lighting will deliver an efficiency benefit and increase how safe people feel.

 As new attractions open to build the Culture Mile, including the Museum of London at Smithfield, the Secure City programme will look at ways to protect these new crowded spaces.